 New Windows 10 licences can be purchased with the option of getting a USB stick shipped to you – which is essentially the same as the bootable USB we’ll be creating in this tutorial.

 When building a new PC the hard drive you install will not include an installation of Windows.
 You’ll need to install Windows from a bootable DVD or USB flash drive before you can start using your newly built PC.

 “Bootable” simply means that a computer with no operating system installed can use the USB flash drive as it’s boot disk to load the installation files.
 You can also force a computer with an operating systems installed to boot from the USB flash drive by changing your boot order settings through BIOS or UEFI (not covered in this guide).

 Since many new PCs don’t include an optical drive (DVD/Blu-ray) we’ll focus on the USB flash drive method here.

 1. The “Windows 10 Media Creation Tool” from Microsoft (free)

 This Windows 10 Installation Media Tool has been created by Microsoft to streamline the bootable USB flash drive creation process, which will allow you to install Windows 10 to any computer via a USB stick.

-The tool has a simple wizard interface and will download the Windows installation files and copy them onto a USB Flash device of your choice.
-As part of the process the tool will also make the USB flash drive “bootable” – this means that a computer with no operating system installed can use the USB flash drive as it’s boot disk to load the installation files.
+The tool has a simple wizard interface and will download the Windows installation files and can copy them onto a USB Flash device of your choice.

 2. A USB Flash drive